axioned/checklist/checklists/password-generation-rules.md

 - [ ] Use a generator
 You can use [Password Generator](https://passwordsgenerator.net) with default settings to apply this checklist

-- [ ] Enable 2FA on the platform that you use this password
+- [ ] Document the information
-If the platform supports two-factor authentication then you should enable it
+Update the project credential document and notify the Project Manager / project team.